Skip to content

 8. Form I-829 to remove conditions and become a full permanent resident

-Because rural is Current, applicants can file I-485 concurrently with I-526E where the rules allow, accelerating the path to an EAD and advance parole while waiting.
+Because rural is Current, applicants can file I-485 (adjustment of status) concurrently with I-526E where the rules allow, accelerating the path to an EAD and advance parole while the I-526E is being adjudicated.

 How to verify a project is genuinely rural